-Certificate of General Studies
+Certificate of General Studies (C.G.S.)

-The Certificate of General Studies is designed to recognize successful completion of 31-32 hours of specified general education core courses.
+The Certificate of General Studies is designed to recognize successful completion of 31-32 hours of specified general education core courses (first year of an AA/AGS transfer degree).
 Students pursuing the Certificate of General Studies must satisfy all assessment, remediation, and prerequisite course requirements.
 Developmental coursework must be used for placement purposes only and cannot be used to fulfill certificate requirements.

-Certificate of General Studies Minimum Scores Required
+Certificate of General Studies

+Minimum Scores Required

 Math English Reading

 ACT 15 15 15

 Accuplacer 47A/37E 67 53

 Next Gen 236Q 235 235